homemadearcade/zero/todo/1_BACKLOG_FEATURES.md

 EXPERIENCE CREATOR REDUCER
   create reducer for experience creator so that we can at least change the selected node id via an action when we remove something

-SHORT URLS
-  implement short Ids into the urls and other things